 When you know you want to lose weight, how do you determine your GOAL weight?

-Realistic time frames are good to have and your nutritionist or Plastic Surgeon may have some tips to help you set your goals.
+- Realistic time frames are good to have.
+Your nutritionist or Plastic Surgeon may have some tips to help you set your goals.

 To lose weight in a healthy way, however, you only want to establish a goal weight that is exactly right for you.